You are ready to apply for a mortgage. Should you take out a fixed-rate loan or an adjustable-rate?

 A fixed-rate mortgage loan is especially attractive when average mortgage interest rates are low.
 That has certainly been the case in over the last several years.
-Average interest rates on 30-year fixed-rate mortgage loans averaged about 3.95 percent in January 2018.
-That is a bit lower than they were in the prior year, and still low from a historical basis.
+Average interest rates on 30-year fixed-rate mortgage loans averaged about 3.69 percent in early January 2020.
+That is almost a single percentage lower than the same time in 2019.
+Rates remain low from a historical basis.

 Benefits of adjustable-rate mortgages